idebtor/JoyJava/GenericsLab.md

 # Lab for Generics

 Generics enable you to detect errors at compile time rather than at runtime.
 A generic class or method permits you to specify allowable types of objects that the class, method or interface can work with.
 If you attempt to use an incompatible object, the compiler detect that error.

-This Lab is based on the Shape class and its subclasses you have implemented before.
+This Lab 1 is based on the `Shape` class and its subclasses you have implemented before.

 ## Generics Lab 1.
-Rewrite equalArea() method using generics.
+Rewrite equalArea() using generics.

 A generic type can be specified as a subtype of another type.
 Such a generic type is called _bounded_.
 The following method tests whether two Shape objects have the same area.
-Rewrite equalArea() method using generics.

 ```
 public static boolean equalArea(Shape o1, Shape o2) {